 - Choose a natural resource that is grown or produced in you area.
 Draw or explain the steps about how the resource grows, is harvested, and ends up being used by people.
-Use the coffee example in the video as a guide. - Research legends or myths explain the creation or use of natural resources found in your area. (example: Local Native American tribe myths)
+Use the coffee example in the video as a guide. - Research legends or myths that explain the creation or use of natural resources found in your area. (example: Local Native American tribe myths) - Host a traditional Ethiopian coffee ceremony in your classroom.
+Here's a video to show you how: https://youtu.be/qE6fMZQalfw

-4:15 to 6:57 - Music and Dancing
+4:15 to 6:57 → Music and Dancing